Nazarbayev Center: The Institute of Statehood, Security and Development

 The Institute of Statehood, Security and Development conducts research on the formation and development of the Republic of Kazakhstan with seminars, and scientific conferences.
 The institute also studies Kazakhstan's foreign policy.
-The center works with foreign organizations that want to strengthen of international cooperation, promotion of ideas and goals of peace and sustainable development.
+The center works with foreign organizations that want to strengthen international cooperation, promotion of ideas and goals of peace and sustainable development.

 The main goal of the institute is to work for preservation of peace and harmony among the different ethnic groups and religious communities in Kazakhstan.

 The institute publishes educational, instructional, research, educational and journalistic literature as well as research on Nursultan Nazarbayev.
-The institute also assists in the organization of television programs, covering activities of The Nazarbayev Center, in scientific, theoretical, and practical conferences, symposiums, conferences, workshops in Kazakhstan and abroad, and organizing translations of Nazarbayev's writings.
+The institute also assists in the organization of television programs covering activities of the Nazarbayev Center, in scientific, theoretical, and practical conferences, symposiums, conferences, workshops in Kazakhstan and abroad, and organizing translations of Nazarbayev's writings.